Incoming Freshman and Transfer Student Scholarships

 Film and Video Arts Scholarship - Up to $3,000

 - Show an electronic portfolio (websites, flash drives, CDs, etc.)

-Please note: Interviews, auditions, portfolio reviews and/or submissions must be completed or received by March 15.
-Please make all appointments through the Office of Admission at 1-800-345-3920.
+Interviews, auditions, portfolio reviews and/or submissions should be completed remitted by the respective application date, but must be completed or received no later than March 15.
+Students are eligible for one talent scholarship.
+Additional talent awards will be considered honorary.
+Please make all appointments through the regional admissions counselor via email, or by contacting the Office of Admissions at 1-800-345-3920.
 Students wishing to be considered for academic scholarships may submit SAT or ACT scores through the January test administration.